 Akagi smirks at her reply.
 “Hm no,” A slight cackle follows in the proper place to appear as an ace snob.
 “Not a state paper but not the undergraduate journal either.
 I believe this kind of publicity is for independent papers.
 A weekly.
 Will you sell me the piece?
 I can see if I can get it published.”

-“Good, good,” Akagi sang flipping through the pages of Apricots report.
+“Good, good,” Akagi sang flipping through the pages.
 “Keep it up and you may pass Apricot, that is, if you can remember to come to class.”

 “Yes, Mam.”
 She agrees while a lively blush fills her cheeks.

-The center is full of entertainment.
+The center is full of entertainment as flashing holograms of advertisements and their accompanying jingles pollute the busy city.
 Apricot and her friends walk through the lively streets of the downtown metroplex.
 The day’s events flash away as she loses herself in the amusement.
-Windowshopping through the many side stores, stopping for delicious grilled chicken skewers at a famous street stand called Oorudo Chiifu, and a round of go carting marked the more memorable moments.
+Windowshopping through the many side stores, stopping for delicious grilled chicken skewers at a famous street stand called Oorudo Chiifu, and a round of cart racing marks the more memorable moments.
 While riding up a large glass elevator Apricot’s friend’s conversation fades as she overlooks the city.
 It is the largest elevator in Blue Ash belonging to a tower known by the locals as Big Tower.
 Roughly 2/3rds of the population worked in Big Tower and is home to several thousand businesses.
-Big Tower’s not only a place of business but where Okabe runs most it’s government.
+Big Tower’s not only a place of business but where Okabe runs most of its government.

 This sight is normally marvels Apricot.
 Today she saw the city more like a labyrinth.
 A place she fears because of what dwells in strange places.
-In that sprawl of timbers the deep streets become a shadowland of untold dangers.
-She could not help speculate somewhere out there in that concrete jungle something is waiting for her.
+In that sprawl of metal and concrete timbers the deep streets become a shadowland of untold dangers.
+She could not help but speculate somewhere out there in that modern jungle something is waiting for her, some form of primate horror, or perhaps something so alien it could never be understood.
+Something entirely unwelcome.
+The thought urges her to peel hear fingernails away.
+Her teeth bite at the tips as they saw away at the ends causing jagged edges to arise from unevenly split nibbles.

-She forces herself to look from the daunting image of untold horrors.
-Her gaze meets Solonne dressed in her cute blue and white striped sleeveless hoody.
+She forces herself to look from the daunting image of untold horrors to avoid any further damage to her kept nails.
+Her gaze meets Solonne, one of her closest and longest running friends.
+She’s dressed in her cute blue and white striped sleeveless hoody.
 The black shirt under her hoody has an obscured tan logo.
-When she is off duty one would never guess she is an officer.
-Solenne looks like a doll while tucked in her boyfriend’s muscular arms.
-He is best described as having a body like a bear.
-Arjun is Aslanian immigrant from a country called Stezyl.
-A place Apricot came to understand is horrible and ruled by an authoritarian dictatorship.
+Her fashion has always been Apricot’s envy even if she would never admit it to Solonne.
+It is hard for her to believe her petite Solonne is an officer.
+She looks too much like a doll while tucked in her boyfriend’s muscular arms, an Arslanian immigrant from a county called Stezyl, a place Apricot came to understand is ruled by a horrible authoritarian dictatorship.
+He is name is Arjun and his body lived up to his namesake, the great bear.

 Still the window calls to her, she turns her glance back towards the streets.
 “The city below, so distant.”
 Apricot considers.